We love this picture, created a few years ago by SBS-er Arthur Hughes.

-Historically, the bonfire boys and belles of old would wear a striped guernsey, white trousers, black boots, and a mask of charcoal blacked around their eyes.
-They were trying to avoid identification by the authorities that were attempting to stop the Lewes celebrations on the Fifth.
-As if!?!?!
+The proud uniforms of all the Bonfire Societies’ Smugglers have been around for more than 150 years.
+The Bonfire Boys and Belles of old would wear a striped guernsey, white trousers, black boots and a mask of charcoal blacked around their eyes.
+They were trying to avoid identification by the authorities who were attempting to stop the Lewes celebrations on the Fifth.